-Thus :
+Thus:

-In Shulhan Arukh Orah Hayim 94 he described a method allowing deciding whether the prayer direction eastwards is deviated toward the north or the south.
+- In Shulhan Arukh Orah Hayim 94 he described a method allowing deciding whether the prayer direction eastwards is deviated toward the north or the south.
 The description of the method is unclear and unnecessarily involved.
 It appears that he followed exactly the method of R. Zamosc.
 But without a clear drawing, his explanation is incomprehensible.
-Especially confusing is the use of the word אופק שלנו for the great circle CC'B (see the explanatory figure of Zamosc method, fig 11).
-In fact this great circle is not the horizon of the location C but the tangent to this great circle is also the tangent to the parallel of C and it belongs to the horizon of the location C and its direction is W-E.68
+Especially confusing is the use of the word אופק שלנו for the great circle CC'B (see the explanatory figure of Zamosc method, Figure 11).
+In fact this great circle is not the horizon of the location C but the tangent to this great circle is also the tangent to the parallel of C and it belongs to the horizon of the location C and its direction is W-E. 66 - In his Siddur, on p.

-57 The agreement of R. Jacob Emden is noteworthy because in Mitpahat Sefarim R. Emden wrote a refutation of Sefer Emunat Hakhamim.

-$^{^{58}}$ A'J < A'C' on the explanatory figure of the method of Zamosc.
-J is the point representing Jerusalem on the arc of meridian NC'A'.

-59 Arc A'C'

-60 Point C, our location.

-61 Point B.

-62 Great circle CC'B. See in the main text our commentary about the denomination אופק שלנו.

-63 Arc A'C'

-64 If A'C' > A'J then the prayer direction is southeast.

-$^{^{65}}$ If A'C' < A'J then the prayer direction is northeast.

-66 The longitude of C, hence the arc AA' corresponding to the difference of longitude between the considered location and Jerusalem.

-67 The latitude AC of the considered location.

-68 In the book שימת עין מאת חיים יחיאל בארנשטיין, ורשה תרע"ג Hayim Jehiel Borenstein (1845 - 1928) was the first to identify the method of R. Shneor Zalman with that of R. Israel Zamosc.
-Recently R. Barukh Shovkas tried to explain the method in the local celestial sphere but his explanation remains confused and not convincing, Or Yisrael n° 28, 5762, pp.136 - 144.

-In his Siddur, on p.
 11, he wrote that the prayer direction is toward Jerusalem.
-The custom to pray eastward originated, he wrote, 69 in France at the time of the Tossafot, but today in the northern countries (certainly Russia) the prayer direction is southeast according to an orientation making an angle of 60° with the east and 30° with the south corresponding to B = 150° .
+The custom to pray eastward originated, he wrote, 67 in France at the time - 62 If A'C' > A'J then the prayer direction is southeast. - 63 If A'C' < A'J then the prayer direction is northeast. - 64 The longitude of C, hence the arc AA' corresponding to the difference of longitude between the considered location and Jerusalem. - The latitude AC of the considered location. - 66 In the book שימת עין מאת חיים יחיאל בארנשטיין, ורשה תרע"ג, Hayim Jehiel Borenstein (1845 1928) was the first to identify the method of R. Shneor Zalman with that of R. Israel Zamosc.
+Recently R. Barukh Shovkas tried to explain the method in the local celestial sphere but his explanation remains confused and not convincing, Or Yisrael n° 28, 5762, pp.136 144. - With the coordinates of Sefer Elim, this statement is correct.
+However the Tossafists were not able to make such calculations.
+This statement is a pure assumption of Rabbi Shneor Zalman, based on his own calculations.
+It proves that he had a deeper of the Tossafot, but today in the northern countries (certainly Russia) the prayer direction is southeast according to an orientation making an angle of 60° with the east and 30° with the south corresponding to $B=150^{\circ}$.
 In the table of locations given by Delmedigo there are only two Russian towns, Lvov and Vilnius to consider if we exclude Moscow, where there lived no Jews.

+J. Jean Ajdler